Ivanmartinez22/OrbitalSpring2024/Integration_Test.md

 - A zip of the trained model will appear in the **models** directory
 - Change **line 39** of **visual_orbit.py** to whatever file within the *results/state* folder you want to visualize
 - Run **visual_orbit.py**
+- Modify input file name for plotting.py to run plotting.py to create plots for a model
+- Training creates files under episode_stats which can be used to create plots
 ## References

 A Reinforcement Learning Approach to Spacecraft Trajectory Optimization, [Daniel S. Kolosa](https://github.com/dkolosa/Satmind).